 A Virtual NetLinx Master (VNM) is used when the target panel is not actually connected to a physical NetLinx Master.
 In this situation, the PC takes on the functions of a Master via a Virtual NetLinx Master.
 This connection is made by either using the PC's Ethernet Address (via TCP/IP using a known PC's IP Address as the Master) or using a direct mini-USB connection to communicate directly to the panel.
-(For more information on configuring the panel for USB connection, please refer to the Upgrading the Modero Firmware via the USB port section on page 89.)
+(For more information on configuring the panel for USB connection, please refer to the Step 1: Configure the panel for a USB Connection Type section on page 85.)